kristyrobledo/test/README.md

 # test
-A test repo to demonstrate github, creted by Kristy
+A test repo to demonstrate github, created by Kristy